weblocks-framework/weblocks-cms/README.md

     3. For relation with other model, not a tree, in this case you should write model name into "Type Data" textarea.

       `weblocks-cms:bootstrap-typeahead-title` method can be implemented for a normal appearance

+* Custom field      - used for quick customization of fields.
+Gives you possibility to create your own list of Weblocks view fields for field.

+For using it include dispatcher function symbol into "Type Data" textarea.

+*Dispatcher function* here will receive parameters

+    * Type - `:form` or `:table`

+    * description - Weblocks CMS field description

+    * model-description - Weblocks CMS model description